madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 ![configure](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic21.png?raw=true)

-You should see a prompt to log into Salesforce, so enter your trial org’s username and password then click **Login**.
+You should see a prompt to log into Salesforce, so enter your trial org’s username (NOT your real email) and password then click **Login**.

 After authenticating to Salesforce, you will see 2 dropdown menus.
 The first is asking where to find your Tableau data.
 Select the **Lead Details** sheet from the dropdown list (this contains all sheets within your dashboard, and this specific sheet is a hidden table with the lead data).
 The second dropdown is asking what Salesforce object to write to.
 Select **Lead** from the list of objects and then go to the **Mapping** tab.